 Kurds–who make up about 20% of Iraq’s population–voted in large numbers in Sunday’s elections.
-Pacifica reporter Aaron Glantz files a report from Arbil, the regional capital of Iraqi Kurdistan. [includes rush transcript]
+Pacifica reporter Aaron Glantz files a report from Erbil, the regional capital of Iraqi Kurdistan. [includes rush transcript]

 While voter turnout was extremely low in Sunni areas of Iraq, it was a different story in the Kurdish north.
 Kurds make up about 20% of Iraq’s population and they voted in large numbers in yesterday’s elections.
 In addition to choosing a National Assembly and governing councils in the 18 provinces, Kurdish voters will also select a national legislature.